 Table of Contents

-- God Hates Divorce
+- In the Old Testament God Hated Divorce

-- How Divorce and Remarriage are separate events and therefore are two separate, although related items for discussion.
+- Divorce and Remarriage are separate events and therefore are two separate, although related items for discussion.

 - God makes the man and woman one

 - What is the Act or Action that is Adultery in Remarriage?

 - What is significant about adultery in remarriage?

 - Adultery in Remarriage: An Act or a State?

 - The interesting illustration of God and Israel’s divorce